 The committee is responsible for considering and approving proposals regarding guaranteed pay, benefits, short-term incentives, long-term incentives and related matters pertaining to executive directors of the Group, prescribed officers, all managing directors of the Group's businesses and other senior Group executives.
-It also considers and approves the remuneration and benefits paid to general staff.
+It also considers and approves the remuneration and benefits paid to general employees.
 It has responsibility for oversight of the Group pension, provident and other benefit plans.
 The functions, role and mandate of the Group chief executive are considered by the committee and his performance is assessed.
 Succession planning to the Group chief executive and senior executives is also considered by the committee, as well as the Group's leadership succession and development strategy and employment equity status.

 The committee oversees the preparation of the remuneration report and recommends the report to the Board, ensuring that this report is accurate, complete and transparent and provides a clear explanation of how the remuneration policy has been implemented.
 The committee ensures that the remuneration policy and implementation report are put to a non-binding advisory vote of shareholders at the annual general meeting.
-Should 25% or more of the votes cast vote against this ordinary resolution, Murray & Roberts undertakes to engage with shareholders as to the reasons therefore and to appropriately address legitimate and reasonable objections and concerns raised.